rayokota/cel.net/README.md

 }
 ```

-Note that the Json.NET field-names are used as property names in Cel-CSharp.
+Note that the Json.NET field-names are used as property names in CEL.Net.
 It is not necessary to
 annotate "plain C#" classes with Json.NET attributes.